 Polaroid isn’t a name that springs to mind for 3D printing — at least not for U.S. shoppers — but the Polaroid PlaySmart 3D printer might change that.
 Polaroid has built a simple device that produces excellent quality prints using a variety of materials, as we discovered during testing our Polaroid PlaySmart 3D printer review.

-You’ll find less expensive choices for novice users among our list of the best 3D printers.
+Without that discount, you’ll find less expensive choices for novice users among our list of the best 3D printers.
 But the Polaroid name and the quality output from the PlaySmart make this device worth a look if you want a 3D printer for the home.

 3D Printer Type: FFF